 Apples in America

-Apples were popular in early modern Britain and came over to America with the Pilgrims.
-In 1629, William Blackstone was the first person to plant an apple orchard in America, in the Massachusetts Bay Colony, what is modern day Boston.
+Apples were popular in early modern Britain and came over to America with the Pilgrims and other early English colonists.
+In 1620s, William Blackstone planted the first recorded apple orchard in the Massachusetts Bay Colony, what is modern day Boston.
+English colonists in Virginia were already growing apples in the early 1600s.
+Evidence suggests that Spanish colonists also established apples orchards at missions in what is now New Mexico around the same time.

 Apples and Prohibition

 In the United States, apples have been an important crop going dating back to colonial times.
+At one time, there were over 15,000 varieties.
 They were eaten fresh but also used for the production of hard apple cider, and an apple liquor called applejack.
-Cider was produced locally across the pre-industrial country, which resulted in over 10,000 local varieties.
+Cider was produced locally across the pre-industrial country.
 This practice continued uninterrupted until Prohibition (1920-1933) when the ban on alcohol production made cider illegal.

 In the modern day, some aficionados are trying to bring back heirloom cider apple varieties by rediscovering old apple trees and cultivating them into orchards.